 The distance between gates shall be not less than six metres and not more than eight metres.
 In the advanced Super-G, the course may be set in a variety of long and medium turns, but Novice and Intermediate courses should be rhythmical.

-Number of Gates: 5 minimum, 10 maximum Vertical Drop: 50 m (162ft) minimum, 100m (325ft) maximum Requirements: Low intermediate to novice terrain with a constant gradient.
+Vertical Drop: 50 m (162ft) minimum, 100m (325ft) maximum

+Requirements: Low intermediate to novice terrain with a constant gradient.

-Vertical Drop : 100 m (325ft) minimum, 200m (650ft) maximum
+Vertical Drop: 100 m (325ft) minimum, 200m (650ft) maximum

 Requirements: Intermediate terrain with a constant gradient.